pellcorp/creality-wiki/docs/rpi.md

 You must login as the **orangepi** (Default password is `orangepi`) user to perform the installation, you are not allowed to run the installer as root!

+!!! warning

+    By default the `orangepi` user cannot sudo without providing a password, the installer will create a ` /etc/sudoers.d/nopasswd` file to enable no password sudo for the orangepi user.

 ### DietPi OS

 Basic testing has been done with DietPi (Bookworm) running on an Orange Pi 3 Zero W